 Select your Playbook

-Click the Playbook icon, then New Playbook and Chat Playbook.
+Click the Playbook icon, then Create Chat Playbook

 Build out your bot flow as you like.